-I am a Senior Lecturer in Neurology and Neurosurgery, I am invovled in teaching, clinical research and clinical work, which contribute to further advance of our clinical service, scientific output and reputation of the Royal Veterinary College
+I am an Associate Professor in Neurology and Neurosurgery, I am invovled in teaching, clinical research and clinical work, which contribute to further advance of our clinical service, scientific output and reputation of the Royal Veterinary College

 Dr. Elsa Beltran received her veterinary degree from the University Cardenal Herrera Ceu, Valencia, Spain, in 2002, following which she spent two years in general practice before undertaking an internship in Small Animal Medicine and Surgery at University of Barcelona, Spain.
 Dr. Beltran completed a neurology internship in 2006 followed by a residency in neurology and neurosurgery at the Animal Health Trust, Newmarket, United Kingdom.
 Dr Beltran obtained the Diploma of the European College of Veterinary Neurology in 2011 and afterwards she spent 4 years as Senior Clinician at the same institution.
-In 2014, Dr Beltran joined the Royal Veterinary College, University of London where she is currently working as Senior Lecturer in Neurology-Neurosurgery.
+In 2014, Dr Beltran joined the Royal Veterinary College, University of London where she is currently working as Associate Professor in Neurology-Neurosurgery.
 She is interested in all aspects of veterinary neurology and neurosurgery, but has a particular interest understanding neurological sequels in dogs after traumatic brain injury, all aspects of neuro-ophthalmology, neuroimaging and neurosurgery.
-Dr Beltran has a passion for learning on Veterinary Education and she is currently working on achieving a Diploma in this field.
+Dr Beltran has a passion for learning on Veterinary Education and she just obtained the postgraduate Diploma in this field.

 I am interested in all aspects of veterinary neurology and neurosurgery, but has a particular interest understanding neurological sequels in dogs after traumatic brain injury, the advantages of the use of advanced imaging in traumatic brain injury, all aspects of neuro-ophthalmology, neuroimaging and neurosurgery.
 I have also passion for learning on Veterinary Education and I am currently working on achieving a Diploma in this field.

 S. Martin, R. Drees, B. Szladovits, E. Beltran.
-Medical and/or surgical management of 23 cats with intracranial empyema/abscessation (Accepted July 2018 JFMS)
+Medical and/or surgical management of 23 cats with intracranial empyema/abscessation (2018) JFMS

 A.Crawford , R. Drees, E. Beltran.
 MRI and clinical resolution of a suspected intracranial toxoplasma granuloma with medical treatment in a domestic short hair cat.
 Veterinary Record Case Reports 5: e000480. doi: 10.1136/vetreccr-2017-000480